Manifest Specification¶

 UI Identify Rules¶

-currently supports the kvFlag
+ui.fileTree.identify currently supports the kvFlag strategy:

 {